corex/lmodel/README.md

 ![Build Status](https://travis-ci.org/corex/lmodel.svg?branch=master)
 ![codecov](https://codecov.io/gh/corex/lmodel/branch/master/graph/badge.svg)

-**Note that from version 1 to version 2, the package has been rewritten from scratch and there are breaking changes.**
+**Note that from version 1 to version 2 there are breaking changes as the package has been rewritten from scratch.**

 Laravel has a really nice approach to new databases, but requires more work if you have existing databases.
-It is, of course, possible to handle existing databases, but these databases are often maintained externally.
+Of course, it is possible to manage existing databases, but these databases are often maintained externally.
 A model generator can go a long way to help.

-Connects to your existing database and auto-generates models based on existing schema.
+Connect to your existing database and generate models based on existing schema.
-- Support for "declare(strict_types=1);" at top of file.
+- Support for "declare(strict_types=1);".
 - Support for multiple connections.
 - Support for auto-completion via phpdoc properties.
-- Support for custom methods (preserved lines).
+- Support for custom code (preserved lines).
 - Support for fillable fields.
 - Support for guarded fields.
 - Support for custom "extends".
 - Support for building multiple groups of constants in model.
 - Support for custom "indent".
-- Support for preserving $timestamps value.
-- Support for column of type "enum" (mapped to string).
-- Support for Doctrine type mapping.
+- Support for Doctrine type mapping ("enum" mapped to "string", ...).
 - Support for PhpDoc type mapping.
 - Support for ignored tables.
 - Support for showing changes before writing models (--dry-run).